ju2wheels/docker-ansible/README.md

 # docker-ansible

 [docker-ansible](https://github.com/ju2wheels/docker-ansible) provides [ju2wheels/ansible](https://hub.docker.com/r/ju2wheels/ansible/) Docker Hub
-images for various Linux distribution images with Ansible 1.x/2.x installed from PyPi using Python 2.7 at the user level instead of at the system level so as to minimize conflicts with system Python packages.
+images for various Linux distribution images with Ansible 1.x/2.x and core module dependencies installed from PyPi using Python 2.7 at the user level instead of at the system level so as to minimize conflicts with system Python packages.

 The goal of these images is to provide a container that is capable of being used for both unit testing (by running Ansible against the local container as if it were a remote machine) as well as being suitable for use as an Ansible host.